pibooth/pibooth-google-photo/README.rst

 |PythonVersions| |PypiPackage| |Downloads|

-``pibooth-google-photo`` is a plugin for the `pibooth <https://github.com/pibooth/pibooth>`_ application.
+``pibooth-google-photo`` is a plugin for the `pibooth`_ application.

-This plugin adds the photo upload to a `Google Photos <https://photos.google.com/>`_.
-It requires an internet connection to work
+Its permits to upload the pictures to a `Google Photos`_ album.
+It requires an internet connection.

 Install
 -------